Biktarvy® (BIC/FTC/TAF)

 Product Label

-For the full indication, important safety information, and Boxed Warning(s), please refer to the Biktarvy US Prescribing Information available at:
+For the full indication, important safety information, and boxed warning(s), please refer to the Biktarvy US Prescribing Information available at:

 Follow-Up